mdavis-xyz/mdavis.xyz/pages/lime/content.md

 > by agreeing to arbitrate, each party is **giving up its right to go to court and have any dispute heard by a judge or jury**

 This is the first clause which removes your right to take Lime to court if they are negligent, incompetent or malicious.
+Sections [2.4](2.4) and [2.8](2.8) act as a *second* and *third* clause to protect Lime against class action and individual legal action.
+Here's a nice joke I heard once which helps explain the importance of class actions.

+> A businessman sells 1000 raffle tickets for $1 each, which gives him $1000.
+> He claims that the raffle prize is a large bull.
+>
+> A week after declaring a winner, he delivers the corpse of a dead bull to the winner's farm.
+>
+> The winner is aghast, because this is not the prize he was promised.
+> So the businessman politely refunds the winner's $1.

+Usually class action laws would prevent the businessman from keeping the remaining $999.
+However Lime have 3 clauses exempting them from those protections.
+They are clearly trying very hard to prevent class action suits.
+It makes you wonder whether they know something about their service which we do not.

 [Section 2.4](2.4) states that